 What happens where there are not designated paths for pedestrian?
 Would that be a case where walking becomes a criminal act?
 “Jaywalking” is a clear sign that the road belongs to cars.
 That’s why we felt somehow safer when we walked alongside the railroad tracks, luckily not in use anymore.
 When we walk a random intersection we often ask ourselves if an officer would be entitled to fine us for Jaywalking.
 If you walk in America you know that it’s not always clear where you are supposed to step around intersections.

-It’s scary how an urban design issue is deeply influential in how we think about society.
-When we were in Georgia (the place where I lived the longer in the US) the sight of a walker on the side of the road would trigger a big flag.
+When we were living in Georgia, the sight of a person walking on the side of the road would trigger a big flag.
 I remember saying this to Kate: “Oh look at that guy, he’s walking (not jogging) the causeway… that’s a big flag over there” meaning that when a somebody in civilian clothes walks somewhere the reason must be a problematic one: a broken down vehicle, a homeless situation, too poor to own a car, a person up to no good.
-The sense of distress permeates these hypothesis as we drove by on our vehicle.
 “Can you imagine being there?
 With this heat?”

 Walking upright is one of the basic human characteristics, a revolution that boosted our survival skills allowing humans to walk faster and farther, facing up to spot potential dangers, and liberating our upper arms to accomplish more tasks.
-It is sad how today this is somehow endangered, how fitbits and other exercise apps had to be invented to force people to walk more, how it all became a workout and people can’t wait to go hiking during weekends, to regain the health we lost for not walking in the first place.
+It is sad how today walking is somehow endangered, how fitbits and other exercise apps had to be invented to force people to walk more.
+Walking is so unusual that it changed name: all becomes a workout and people can’t wait to go hiking during weekends, to regain the health we lost for not walking in the first place.

 It took some effort to pull away from the coast.
 We are growing fonder of social interactions, family, friends, random people watching on a NYC train.
 We spent good part of early fall visiting people, re-establishing connections in Massachusetts, Rhode Island, New York City but also back in my home place, northern Italy.
 We met newborns and introduced each other to old friends and colleagues on both continents.
 As much as we are embracing an hermit-like lifestyle relationship and social interactions seem to grow stronger, as if quantity of interaction was not a good indicator of their qualities.
 This sailing life is not exactly as sequestered as one could think.